-The histogram gives us an estimate of p_i , the probability of the ith intensity, e.g. the probability of a pixel's value being say graylevel 103.
+The histogram is normalized so gives us an estimate of $p_i$ , the probability of the ith intensity, e.g. the probability of a pixel's value being say graylevel 103.

-Recall that can also use:
+You can also use built-in histogram functions:

 What is the frequency of occurrence of graylevel 103?